natenka/pyneng-book-en/docs/source/book/25_db/alter.rst

     Query OK, 0 rows affected
     Time: 0.010s

-Now the table looks like this (new fields are set to NULL):
+Now table looks like this (new fields are set to NULL):

 .. code:: sql